turbot/steampipe-docs/docs/steampipe_export/install.md

 sidebar_label: Install
 ---

-# Installing Steampipe Plugin Exporters
+# Installing Steampipe Steampipe Export CLIs

-Each Steampipe plugin is distributed as a distinct Steampipe Plugin Exporter.
-They are available for download in the **Releases** for the corresponding plugin repo, however it is simplest to install them with the [steampipe_export_installer.sh](https://raw.githubusercontent.com/turbot/steampipe-postgres-fdw-anywhere/blob/main/scripts/steampipe_export_installer.sh) script:
+Each Steampipe plugin is distributed as a distinct Steampipe Export CLI.
+They are available for download in the **Releases** for the corresponding plugin repo, however it is simplest to install them with the [Steampipe Export CLI install script](https://steampipe.io/install/export.sh):

 <!--
 ```bash